 The focus has been on completing the Coastal Plan review.
 The Plan and appeals are now before the Environment Court and subject to mediation.
 Work on the Freshwater and Land Plan continues with assessments of minimum flows and allocation limits.
 Engagement with iwi/hapu, through the Wai Maori collaborative group, and engagement with other key stakeholders is occurring.
 RPS review underway with project brief approved by Council.
-The Governments major Essential Freshwater programme has been released and staff are developing implementation programmes and estimating costs for the LTP.
+The Government's major Essential Freshwater programme has been released and staff are developing implementation programmes and estimating costs for the LTP.
+The programme represents a significant shift for the Council and the Taranaki community.